 You will be invited to a formal Teacher Feedback Meeting when it will be possible for you to meet your child's teachers and discuss progress and target setting.
-These meetings are set up online.
 Please remember, should you have any concerns please do not hesitate to contact us.